In yesterday's post, I brought up the subject of ethics and evangelism. Here's a follow-up.

 The church belongs to Christ, and not to people.
-Every Christian, each member of the body of Christ is under ethical obligation to responsibly use his or her talents, resources, opportunities, and gifts to keep the Lord's body healthy, reproducing and serving.
+Every Christian, each member of the body of Christ, is under ethical obligation to responsibly use his or her talents, resources, opportunities, and gifts to keep the Lord's body healthy, reproducing, and serving.

 Principle 2: Ethics of Motivation

-Every Christian is motived by divine love to honor God among all nations.
+Every Christian is motivated by divine love to honor God among all nations.
 Because "selfism" and manipulation are not characteristic of the divine nature, the Lord's servants refuse to exploit people for personal benefit.
 The primary motivation for church growth then becomes sacrificial service for the glory of God.

 Principle 3: Ethics of Methodology